jmartinkova/guide/docs/application/projects/list/create.rst

 From Project Template
 =====================

-There are many options how to create and configure a project, such as what :ref:`knowledge model<knowledge-model>` or :ref:`document template<document-template>` to use. :ref:`Project templates<project-template>` are prepared projects by data stewards with possibly pre-selected knowledge models and document templates, they can have some pre-filled answers, comments and TODOs as well.
+There are many options how to create and configure a project, such as what :ref:`knowledge model<knowledge-model>` or :ref:`document template<document-template>` to use. :ref:`Project templates<project-templates>` are prepared projects by data stewards with possibly pre-selected knowledge models and document templates, they can have some pre-filled answers, comments and TODOs as well.

 So if there are any project templates created in our instance, we can use them to have a smoother start of our project.
 We just need to give our project a **name** and choose the **project template** from offered options.